lucasconstantino/SassySkeleton/README.md

-# Compass Boilerplate
+# Compass Skeleton
-**The boilerplate for better structured styles based on sass/compass.**
+**The skeleton for better structured styles based on sass/compass.**

 This project is a structure suggestion for scalable stylesheets.